digipres/publications/ipres/ipres-2013/papers/modelling-data-value-in-digital-preservation.md

   impact on key parameters and consequently on the value of digital assets.
 This model is being assessed in ES scenarios with data curators and archive managers.'
 creators:
-- Caruso, Giuseppa
+- Giuseppa Caruso
-- Briguglio, Luigi
+- Luigi Briguglio
-- Matthews, Brian
+- Brian Matthews
-- Tona, Calogera
+- Calogera Tona
-- Albani, Mirko
+- Mirko Albani
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378046/download
 grand_parent: iPRES